gyu-eun-lee/ogs-data-analysis-tools/player_data_tools/readme.md

         * an SGF with analysis added named `<filename>-analyzed.sgf`.
         * a JSON containing the analysis data named `<filename>.json`.
         * a JSON containing a cleaned version of the analysis data named `<filename>_clean.json`.
+2. Producing analysis for multiple games:
+    1. Open `game_analysis_mass.ipynb`.
+    2. Create the directory `./output/<player_id>/sgf_for_analysis/`; if it already exists, empty it.
+    3. Place SGFs for analysis in said directory.
+    4. Modify path and ID information in notebook.
+    3. Run all cells.
+This step will usually take a long time.
+    4. Confirm creation of output files within `./output/<player_id>/sgf_for_analysis/`:
+        * an SGF with analysis added named `<filename>-analyzed.sgf`.
+        * a JSON containing the analysis data named `<filename>.json`.
+        * a JSON containing a cleaned version of the analysis data named `<filename>_clean.json`.

+### Game analytics:

+1. Sharpness (`sharpness.ipynb`):
+    * Measures the sharpness of each move (whether many or only a few options are viable in a given position)
+    * Provides summary statistic for player performance in sharp board states